HelseID/HelseID-Public/docs/endpoints/authorize.rst

     if the user's logon session exceeds the max age (in seconds), the home realm will be shown ``on_behalf_of``
     the organization number of the organization reponsible for the current authentication.
 If using ID-porten, this information passed on to them and will be added to the total authentication count for the organization.
-``acr_values``
+``test_pid``
+    use this pid (fødselnummer) when logging into the TestIDP.
+Only used when the chosen IDP is the TestIDP ``test_hpr_number``
+    use this HPR number when logging into the TestIDP.
+Only used when the chosen IDP is the TestIDP ``test_security_level``
+    use this security level when logging into the TestIDP.
+Only used when the chosen IDP is the TestIDP ``acr_values``
     allows passing in additional authentication related information - identityserver special cases the following proprietary acr_values: